alvitoraidhy/portfolio/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Modelling database structure
-        * Designing API endpoints
-        * Creating basic front-end
-        * Deploying
+        * Design and develop the database structure of the platform, following the practices in the corresponding industry.
+        * Research, architect, and implement features to the platform while ensuring compliance to today's standard in technology and data-handling.
+        * Create the basic front-end for the interactions with the API to be developed further in the team.
+        * Test the functionalities programmatically and scenario-based.
+        * Maintain the project documentations and demo server.

 design:
   columns: '2'